 \section{Numerical tensor experiments}

-In Sections~\ref{sec2:s1}~-~\ref{sec2:s3}, we describe four orthogonalization methods which produce an orthonormal basis of TT-vectors, given a set of TT-vectors and a rounding accuracy $\delta$.
-This section analyses two sets of results obtained from the orthogonalization schemes, highlighting similarities and differences with the known theoretical results in matrix computation.
-In all the experiments, the input set of TT-vectors $\set{A}_m = \{\ten{a}_1, \dots, \ten{a}_m\}$ is generated with a Krylov process.
-Let $\ten{x}_1\in\R^{n_1\times \dots \times n_d}$ be the TT-vector of ones, iteratively we compute $\ten{x}_{j+1} = -\bm{\Delta}_d\ten{a}_j$ where $\bm{\Delta}_d$ is the TT-matrix representing the discretization of the Laplacian operator of order $d$ with Dirichlet boundary conditions, see \cite{Kazeev2012}, and $\ten{a}_j$ is the normalized output of the \texttt{TT-round} algorithm applied to $\ten{x}_j$ \MI{with the accuracy replaced by a maximum TT-rank equal to $1$, see~\cite{Oseledets2011TT} for further details}.
-Consequently, $\ten{a}_j$ the $j$-th element of $\set{A}_m$ has TT-rank $1$ for every $j\in\{1, \dots, m\}$.
+Sections~\ref{sec2:s1}~-~\ref{sec2:s3} describe four orthogonalization methods that produce an orthonormal basis of TT-vectors, given a set of TT-vectors and a rounding accuracy $\delta$.
+This section analyzes two sets of results obtained from the orthogonalization schemes, highlighting similarities and differences with the known theoretical results in matrix computation.
+In all the experiments, the input set of TT-vectors $\set{A}_m = \{\ten{a}_1, \dots, \ten{a}_m\}$ is generated using a Krylov process.
+Starting with a TT-vector of ones, $\ten{x}_1\in\R^{n_1\times \dots \times n_d}$, we iteratively compute $\ten{x}_{j+1} = -\bm{\Delta}_d\ten{a}_j$ where $\bm{\Delta}_d$ is the TT-matrix representing the discretization of the Laplacian operator of order $d$ with Dirichlet boundary conditions, see \cite{Kazeev2012}, and $\ten{a}_j$ is the normalized output of the \texttt{TT-round} algorithm applied to $\ten{x}_j$\MI{with the accuracy replaced by a maximum TT-rank equal to $1$, see~\cite{Oseledets2011TT} for further details}.
+As a result, $\ten{a}_j$, the $j$-th element of $\set{A}_m$, has a TT-rank of $1$ for every $j\in\{1, \dots, m\}$.
 This TT-rank constraint facilitates the analysis of the memory requirement.
-By construction, the elements of $\set{A}$ are generated as a sequence of $m$ normalized (and rounded) Krylov TT-vectors, so that when we vectorize and arrange only the first $k$ as columns of the matrix $\mat{A}_k$, its condition number $\kappa(A_k)$ grows for $k\in\{1, \dots, m\}$.
-Henceforth $\set{A}_k$ denotes the subset of $\set{A}_m$ defined by its first $k$ TT-vectors.
-The two experiments differ in the dimension of the problem, $3$ for the first one and $6$ for the second one, but they have the same mode size $n = 15$.
-We provide further details in the following sections.
+The elements of $\set{A}$ are generated as a sequence of $m$ normalized (and rounded) Krylov TT-vectors.
+Therefore, if the first $k$ of them are vectorized and arranged as columns of the matrix $\mat{A}_k$, the condition number $\kappa(A_k)$ grows for $k\in\{1, \dots, m\}$.
+The $\set{A}_k$ denotes the subset of $\set{A}_m$ defined by its first $k$ TT-vectors.
+The two experiments differ in the problem dimension, with the first having a dimension of $3$ and the second having dimension $6$, but they have the same mode size $n = 15$.
+Further details are provided in the following sections.